algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 # Overview

 The goal of this project is to create a video game with innovant ideas within 6 weeks.
-The idea is to teach students principles of game designers, during this project we will learn every fundamentals of creating a video game, from the creation of concepts to create the balance between every element.
+The idea is to teach students principles of game design, during this project we will learn every fundamentals of creating a video game, from the creation of concepts to create the balance between every element.

 To create a video game we will use multiple tools such as: